 Alternatives to Foxtel

 If the cost of Foxtel outlined above has put you off of buying Foxtel, there are a few alternatives.
 Keep in mind, however, that Foxtel offers the biggest convenience as you can just sit down and watch one service while watching the TV normally without worrying about streams and your internet connection.
+That is if you have traditional Foxtel, otherwise Foxtel Now is a streaming service like any other.

 - Fetch TV – with entertainment packs from $6 a month, plus the Fetch set top box is also a TV guide and personal video recorder.
 You can also purchase on-demand movies and TV shows through Fetch’s own library, plus stream catch-up TV, Netflix and Stan through the device.
 Lacks premium channels like HBO, Showcase and NRL/AFL though.